-The ScrollPoint III mouse has the following controls.
+The ScrollPoint mouse has the following controls.

-1 Primary mouse button: Use this button to select or start a program or menu item.

-2 Quick/auto scroll button: Use this button to put the mouse into auto-scroll mode.
+- 1 Primary mouse button: Use this button to select or start a program or menu item. - Quick/auto scroll button: Use this button to put the mouse into auto-scroll mode.
 When the mouse is in auto-scroll mode, the movement of the mouse controls the scrolling direction and speed.
-To exit from the auto-scroll mode, click any of the mouse buttons.

-3 Context menu button: Use this button to display a menu for the active program, icon, or object.
+To exit from the auto-scroll mode, click any of the mouse buttons. - 3 Context menu button: Use this button to display a menu for the active program, icon, or object. - 4 Scroll stick: Use this stick to control the scrolling action of the mouse.
+This stick is pressure sensitive.
+The direction in which you apply pressure controls the direction of the scrolling action.
+The amount of pressure you apply controls the scrolling speed.